DJDanl/DJDanl/README.md

 # Hello!

 I'm Dan (not my original name lol) and i like using Github in some things.
-> My name is Daniel
+> My name is Daniel, I have 15 Years ;P

 I like progamming, but i don't know so much langs.
   - I know a little of Javascript